 Stuffing muffins get crispy on the top, while the inside maintains the softness that stuffing is known for.

-David’s favorite part of traditional stuffing is always that top layer, where it gets crispy from the oven.
+My husband’s favorite part of traditional stuffing is always that top layer, where it gets crispy from the oven.
 So if you’re like him, you are going to be all over these stuffing muffins.
 They have that crispy layer in spades.

 While some stuffing recipes include an egg, when I’m making traditional vegan stuffing, I don’t add an egg replacement.
 I don’t feel like it’s really necessary in the dish.
 Broth alone makes the bread sticky enough.